 We understand that times are tough right now.
 While some OTs are secure in their positions, we realize this is not the case for everyone.
-For this reason, we are offering a 2-month payment plan leading up to the conference. the payment plan consists of two monthly $150 payments.
-Whether you have student loans to pay, a car to save up for, or a family to feed, we want you to be able to attend the conference while being fiscally responsible.
+For this reason, we are offering a 3-month payment plan leading up to the conference.
+The payment plan consists of three monthly $120 payments.
+While this is slightly more expensive, it gives you the ability to pay over time so you can attend the conference while being fiscally responsible.

-Jayson understands the intricacies of School-Based OT and he knows the therapists who can help make your life easier while serving the students and teachers you love to work with.
-Register now to secure your spot!
+Jayson understands the intricacies of school-based OT and he knows the therapists who can help make your life easier while serving the students and teachers you love to work with.

-Thank you to our Sponsors
+Thank you to our 2022 Sponsors

 Conference Attendee Disclaimer/Agreement